DePINNetwork/depin-sdk/ledger/README.md

 # Ledger

-The ledger represents the state of an Algorand node.
+The ledger represents the state of an DePIN Network node.
 The core state of the ledger is a sequence of blocks (the blockchain).
 The ledger also maintains several _trackers_: state machines that consume the blockchain as input.
 One example of a tracker is the account state tracker, which